 Tutoring sessions are also given in English, altough some tutors may be able to help you in another language at their own discretion.

 - Basic knowledge of linear algebra and analysis

 The course (lectures & tutorials) will be organized using Microsoft Teams.

 We decided to not make use of the mailing list this year, instead announcements will be done using Teams as well.

 In-person lectures are something we wish to make happen this year, but cannot commit to provide yet.
-It is likely a hybrid model will be deployed, with the lecture being broadcast from a lecture hall for students unable to attend.
-In all cases the lecture should be accessible for remote students.
+We are currently experimenting with an hybrid approach, with the lecture being broadcast from a lecture hall for students unable to attend.

 Each student is assigned a tutor which will be responsible for them during the course.
 Each tutor hosts a weekly one-hour session answering questions about the next assignments and providing insight into the previous one.